State Library of Queensland: Tours

 Free guided tours of the building are available.
-In 2010, a total of 3730 school students participated in a tour.

 Rural Libraries Queensland

-Rural Libraries Queensland (formerly the Country Library Service) is a collaboration between the State Library of Queensland and approximately 30 of the local government councils to provide library libraries to rural communities.
+Rural Libraries Queensland (formerly the Country Library Service) is a collaboration between State Library of Queensland and approximately 30 of the local government councils to provide library libraries to rural communities.

 National edeposit (NED)

 As a member library of National and State Libraries Australia, the organisation collaborated on the creation of the National edeposit (NED) system, which enables publishers from all over Australia to upload electronic publications as per the 2016 amendment to the Copyright Act 1968 and other regional legislation relating to legal deposit, and makes these publications publicly accessible online (depending on access conditions) from anywhere via Trove.